 - Reduction in visual resource value due to the presence of visually intrusive elements, notably: - 400 kV transmission line and associated pylons; - 132 kV transmission lines and associated pylons; and - Main transmission substation and distribution substations pylons.

 Figure 9-1 provides an indication of the appearance of typical transmission lines, pylons and substation infrastructure in a rural landscape setting.

-- Glare due to sunlight reflection from smooth surfaces. - Light pollution at night due to safety and security lighting.
+Light pollution at night due to safety and security lighting.